Against the odds, Afghan family reunites in Las Vegas

 Nazanin, too, had been directly threatened as she traveled from village to village as an aid worker and human rights advocate for nongovernmental organizations, according to her application for humanitarian parole.

-Ideas she shared in the villages — that women should not be beaten or forced into marriage – were often met with hostility, the application states.
+Ideas she shared in the villages — that women should not be beaten or forced into marriage — were often met with hostility, the application said.

 One man said he would kill her with the scythe in his hand.
 Some threw stones at her.
-Others threatened to burn her, just as they’d burned banners she’d hung at election sites.
+Others threatened to burn her, just as they had burned banners she’d hung at election sites.

-She told her son that if she were killed, “Please don’t grieve, and don’t forget your dreams,” the application says.
+She told her son that if she were killed, “Please don’t grieve, and don’t forget your dreams,” the application said.

 The work she was doing then is forbidden today.
-The Taliban has banned women from working for nongovernment organizations, along with most other forms of employment.
+The Taliban have banned women from working for nongovernment organizations, with most other forms of employment.

 And the lives of Afghans who aided Americans are at greater risk.